Applying for an Israeli Tourist Visa at the Ministry of Interior

 Please note that if the answer to the Israeli tourist visa application is negative, there is a possibility to appeal against the decision.
 You can appeal to the head office of the Immigration Authority in Jerusalem or continue the legal procedures through a court of law.

-Please contact us at the law firm of Cohen, Decker, Pex & Brosh for legal advice and assistance regarding Israeli tourist visas or for more information regarding immigration to Israel.
+Please contact our law firm for legal advice and assistance regarding Israeli tourist visas or for more information regarding immigration to Israel.